-GREENBELT NEWS REVIEW

-Correction

-that the name of Dorothy Holland was not correct in last

-week's story on the Elderhos-

-The Maryland-National Capital

-Park and Planning Commission,

-Southern Area is looking for persons with a four year BA or BS

-degree or equivalent recreational

-experience to work as supervisors

-in their centers and recreation

-programs on a part-time seasonal basis in the evenings and on

-weekends.
-For salary information

-and an application, please call
+The Maryland-National Capital Park and Planning Commission, Southern Area is looking for persons with a four year BA or BS degree or equivalent recreational experience to work as supervisors in their centers and recreation programs on a part-time seasonal basis in the evenings and on weekends.
+For salary information and an application, please call 248-1260.

-MNCPPC Job Openings

-tel program.